SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/item_changes_en.md

 ## {% href_link 🔧 | Mechanics %}

+### {% href_link 🛠️ | Disabled item break %}
+Tools no longer disappear after breaking, unless they have a `«Curse of Vanishing»`{: .mc-red}.
+An item with zero durability remains in the inventory but cannot be used to perform its function until it is repaired.

 ### {% href_link 🌬️ | Bottled air %}
 When filling {% symlink glass_bottle, Glass Bottles %} with water underwater, the bottles replenish some air.